What to Wear to a Massage

 Each type of massage calls for slightly different attire.
 Let’s break it down:

-For a Swedish massage, you’ll typically be asked to undress to your comfort level.
+For a Swedish massage, deep tissue massage, or prenatal massage you’ll be asked to undress to your comfort level.
 Most clients remove all clothing except underwear, and the therapist will professionally drape you with a sheet, uncovering only the part of your body being worked on.
 If you’re feeling hesitant, know that your therapist is trained to make sure you feel comfortable and relaxed.
 Choose easy-to-remove clothing and minimal accessories for your session.

-Thai massage is a fully clothed experience.
+Thai massage or stretch only services are a fully clothed experiences.
 You’ll need to wear loose-fitting clothing, like yoga pants and a T-shirt.
 No oils are used, and the therapist will guide you through stretches and positions that may feel unfamiliar but are designed to improve flexibility and release muscle tension.
 Avoid restrictive clothing like jeans or belts, as you’ll need to be able to move freely.

 Special Notes for First-Timers